Status¶

 Returns the current value of the named status variable.
 The name may not include SQL wildcards (

-will be raised.The result set for
+%).
+If it does not exist,KeyErrorwill be raised.The result set for

-returns values in strings, so numbers and booleans will be cast to their respective Python types -int
+SHOW STATUSreturns values in strings, so numbers and booleans will be cast to their respective Python types -int,float, orbool.
+Strings are be left as-is.

 - get_many(names)¶